expo/ex-navigation/README.md

 </TabNavigation>
 ```

 If you'd like to switch tabs you can use the `jumpToTab` as below.
 Be sure to pass in `navigation`.
+For the code below to work, we need `navigatorUID` to be set as in the code snippet above.

 ```
 <TouchableOpacity